ricardobrein/ricardobrein/README.md

 I like to believe that I am part of something that already change the the world, for the better.

 ## A little more about me.

+👨‍🍳I like cooking, made music on FL studio and learn random facts.

 🤔 I'm looking for help with...
 I am very open to having a mentor, as my learning has been self-taught (through courses, books, hands-on experience).
 My learning style is fast-paced, and attending university is not a possibility.
 Any advice is greatly appreciated.
 You can reach me at: ricardobreindembache@gmail.com